DOES CREATINE CAUSE WATER RETENTION , DEHYDRATION & CRAMPS?

 - In a 2003 study in the Journal of Strength & Conditioning Research, US researchers M.R.
 Kutz & M.J.
 Gunter, examined the effects of creatine monohydrate supplementation on total body weight (TBW), percent body fat, body water content, and caloric intake, in seventeen men.
 Subjects were assigned to a creatine or placebo group.
 Supplementation was given for 4 weeks (30g/day for the initial 2 weeks and 15g/day for the final 2 weeks).
 Subjects reported 2 days a week of strength training of the lower extremity.

 Significant increases before and after the study were found in TBW and body water content for the creatine group.
 No significant changes were found in percent body fat or daily caloric intake in the creatine group.
 No significant changes were noted for the placebo group.
 These findings support the fact that creatine supplementation increases TBW.
 Mean percent body fat and caloric intake was not affected by creatine supplementation.
-Therefore, weight gain in lieu of creatine supplementation may in part be due to water retention.
+Therefore, weight gain in lieu of creatine supplementation may in part be due to the reason that creatine cause water retention.

 - In a 2003 study in the Journal of Athletic Training, a team of elite researchers led by Michael Powers, examined the effects of oral creatine (Cr) monohydrate supplementation on muscle Cr concentration, body mass, and total body water (TBW), extracellular water (ECW), and intracellular water (ICW) volumes.
 After an overnight fast, urinary Cr and creatinine concentrations, muscle Cr concentration, body mass, TBW, ECW, and ICW were measured, and subjects were randomly assigned to either a Cr or a placebo (P) group.
 The Cr group ingested 25g/d of Cr for 7 days (loading phase) and 5g/d for the remaining 21 days (maintenance phase), whereas the P group ingested a sucrose P using the same protocol.
 Sixteen men and 16 women involved in resistance training participated in this study.